maxxiimo/the-front-end-manifesto/Getting Started.md

 #### Where Do Things Go?

-Code wise you have access to everything I would use when starting a new application, my [base files][].
-Structurally, they fall into place as follows:
+Code wise you have access to everything I would use when starting a new application, my [base files][Starter Code].
+Structurally, these files fall into place as follows:

 Project
   - assets
+    - images
+      *- fixtures
+      - icons
+      - logos
+      - pics
+    - javascripts*
   - controllers
   - helpers
-    application_helper.rb
+    *application_helper.rb*
   - mailers
   - models
   - app
     - views
       - layout
-        _chromeframe.html.haml
+        *_chromeframe.html.haml
         _head.html.haml
         _scripts.html.haml
-        application.html.haml
+        application.html.haml*
       - shared
-        _footer.html.haml
+        *_footer.html.haml
         _logo.html.haml
-        _navigation.html.haml

-If you grab every single one of my base files and organize them into a brand-new Rails application exactly like I describe above, your Rails application will work just fine minus styles and the logo image referenced in those files, once you perform the steps below.
-At least it should!
-I'm testing it right now in a brand-new Rails 3.2 application and it's working just fine.
+        _navigation.html.haml*

+Once you download these files, perform the steps below.

 *Step 1* - Delete the default index.html file in your Public folder, and the rails.png image in your Assets/Images folder, as well as the application.html.erb file you are replacing with application.html.haml.